The AFLCA Awards officially began in 2003.

 2015 - Paul Hudson (St. Kilda)

 2014 - Steven King

-Presented in conjunction with Atlantic Group this award is in recognition of journalistic excellence in covering stories and subjects relating to AFL coaches.
+Presented in conjunction with Atlantic Group this award is in recognition of respected and insightful coverage of AFL football at the professional level.

 2009 - Greg Baum (The Age)